daniel-schroeder-dev/cwhq-python-email-series/emails/35__getting-unique-values-with-set.md

 print(unique_customers)  # ['Bob Smith', 'Janice Carencrow', 'Jasper Rothchild']
 ```

 They are happy with their `get_unique_customers()` function as it works correctly.
-Before they can move on to completing their program, an experienced Pythonista looks over their work and chuckles: "You could use sets to remove the `get_unique_customers()` function entirely!"
+Before they can move on to completing their program, an experienced Python programmer looks over their work and chuckles: "You could use sets to remove the `get_unique_customers()` function entirely!"
 Investigate how sets work in Python and see if you can refactor this program to use them!

 ## Answer